Tax and writing a will

 If you own your home as a 'joint tenant' with your spouse or civil partner, when you die, your spouse or civil partner will automatically inherit the home.
 Your will does not affect this.
 There is no inheritance tax to pay in respect of the home on the death of the first partner, because gifts to your spouse or civil partner are exempt for inheritance tax purposes.
 Nor does a transfer to your spouse or civil partner use any of your inheritance tax nil rate band.

-If your spouse or civil partner is not domiciled in the UK, you may need to seek advice from a tax adviser.
+If your spouse or civil partner is not domiciled in the UK, you may need to seek advice from a tax adviser because only £325,000 of gifts are exempt.
 You can find a tax adviser on the Chartered Institute of Taxation website.

 If you own a property as a 'tenant in common' with another person, whether or not they are your spouse or civil partner, you each own a share of the property.
 This means that you can use your will to leave your share in the property to whomever you choose.
 If you leave your share to your spouse or civil partner, there is no inheritance tax due.
 You may however choose to leave your share to your children, for example.
 This reduces the size of the taxable estate of your surviving spouse or civil partner.
 However, the transfer is not exempt for inheritance tax purposes, so there may be inheritance tax due on your estate if it exceeds the threshold.